NBA Rumors: LeBron James Reacts To Report Claiming His Trust In The Lakers Has Been ‘Damaged’

-One day after it was suggested that LeBron James might not trust the Los Angeles Lakers as much as he did when he signed a four-year, $153.3 million contract with the team last July, the four-time MVP took to social media to deny the rumors and reaffirm his commitment to the team as they prepare to continue their rebuilding process this summer.
+One day after it was suggested that LeBron James might not trust the Los Angeles Lakers as much as he did when he signed a four-year, $153.3 million contract with the team last July, the four-time MVP took to social media to deny the rumors.
+He reaffirmed his commitment to the team as they prepare to continue their rebuilding process this summer.

 As reported by Sporting News, James’ Instagram Story on Wednesday featured him working out while watching ESPN’s First Take, then reacting to the aforementioned rumor as it appeared onscreen.